rasmirnov/3.1.subsampling_args/README.md

-Designed for the subsampling of integrated Seurat objects.
+Designed for the subsampling of simple not integrated Seurat objects.

 Possible way to run:
 1) activate snakemake enviroment